Changes you can Make Around the Home

-- Make sure that each room is well-lit, with plenty of natural light or adequate light fixtures.
+Make sure rooms are well-lit, with plenty of natural light or adequate light fixtures.
 The exception is the bedroom – it’s important to be able to block out street light at night-time.
 For other rooms, you can buy “day light lamps” which offer a whiter, brighter light mimicking daylight.

-Grab rails can be installed anywhere in the house and provide extra stability when moving around.
+Grab rails provide extra stability when moving around, can be installed anywhere in the house.
 They can be particularly useful in the bathroom or along the stairs.
 To have grab rails fitted in your house it’s important to see an occupational therapist, who will be able to determine what type of grab rail is best for your situation and exactly where it should be installed.

 As well as fitting a grab rail, you can buy special edging which provides a better grip when walking up and down the stairs.
 If you or the person you care for struggles to see the end of the stairs, “Steps 3-2-1” labels can indicate when you’ve reached the landing.

 You or the person you care for might feel more secure in the knowledge that if an emergency in the home were to happen such as a fall, support services are notified immediately.
 There are an increasing range of telecare and activity monitoring systems now on the market.
 Some provide an alarm to the person with dementia to ring if they have a fall, while others detect a fall automatically.
 These are often paid for on a monthly subscription basis.

 Age UK – Making Your Home Dementia Friendly